 Whether there are five or 5,000 computers at your law firm’s office, making sure everyone’s software is up to date and working properly can be a pain.
 If you’re still using an on-premise solution, you know what it’s like to block out large chunks of time for you and your team to tediously update the latest version of the software.
 You may even need to pay your provider for these upgrades as well!

-With cloud computing, providers consistently implement software updates to constantly improve performance and functionality.
-All of this happens automatically and without any additional cost to your firm, and without any time investment needed from you.
+With cloud computing, providers consistently implement software updates to improve performance and functionality continuously.
+All of this happens automatically and without any additional cost or time to your firm.

 5. No more VPN struggles

 Having the option to work remotely is now table stakes for all industries, including law firms.
 According to the ABA Journal, 26 out of 28 of law firms surveyed by Diversity & Flexibility Alliance offered a formal flex work policy.

-That’s a pretty large percentage of firms, and we’re betting your firm either has an official policy, or an ad hoc system, that allows associates and other staff to work from home.
-All of this to say, when your practice management software is on-premise, virtual private networks (VPNs) are needed to allow access to essential interfaces and documents.
+That’s a pretty large percentage of firms, and we’re betting your firm either has an official policy or an ad hoc system that allows associates and other staff to work from home.
+All of this to say, when your practice management software is on-premise, you need virtual private networks (VPNs) to access essential interfaces and documents.

-Not so with cloud-based solutions.
+This isn’t the case for cloud-based solutions.
 With Clio, for example, lawyers and staff can securely access files and collaborate on cases from anywhere—no VPN required.
-There’s even a mobile app, so lawyers can check in on key details remotely, from the palms of their hands.
+There’s even a mobile app, allowing lawyers to check in on key details remotely from the palms of their hands.

 6. Improved compatibility with other software